shawnbutton/Engineering-training-materials/workbook/quality-payoff.md

 ![Design Stamina Graph](media/designStaminaGraph.gif)
 <sub><sup>Source: https://martinfowler.com/bliki/DesignStaminaHypothesis.html</sup></sub>

-There comes a time where the total amount of functionality delivered with a quality application exceeds the
+There comes a time where the total amount of functionality delivered with a quality application exceeds the amount that would be delivered with poor

 ### Application Stewardship
 We like the term <em>application stewardship</em> for the